3ROC Orienteering News 16th September 2018

 New members, or returning former members, are always welcome in 3ROC.
 If you’re a new member joining now, your subscription will run until the end of 2019.
 See the Join 3ROC page for details of costs and benefits.
 You can sign up instantly on line.

-Congratulations to our Irish team members this year – Aidan McCullough (European Youth Championships, Bulgaria in June and Junior Home International, Scotland next month); Clodagh Moran (Junior World O-Championships, Finland in July; Senior Home International in England in September and JHI); Cuan Riordan (JHI); Clíona McCullough (SHI), Colm Moran (World Championships reserve and SHI); John McCullough (Veteran Home International, Wales in September).
+Congratulations to our Irish team members this year – Aidan McCullough (European Youth Championships, Bulgaria in June and Junior Home International, Scotland next month); Clodagh Moran (Junior World O-Championships, Finland in July; Senior Home International in England in September and JHI); Cuan Riordan (JHI); Clíona McCullough (SHI), Colm Moran (World Championships reserve and SHI); Mary O’Connell and John McCullough (Veteran Home International, Wales in September).
 We think that’s everyone!

 Phoenix Park Orienteering: Our next event is a come-and-try-it and local event in the Phoenix Park on Sunday 14th October.
 This is a fund-raiser for a school building project in Zambia.
 Planner/Organiser Aidan McCullough is watching the Park closely to see how it is recovering from the papal mass in August!
 Starts will be near the Papal Cross.
 More details soon but please put it in your diary.
 We are hoping that lots of non-orienteers will come to try out the sport, but orienteers will be welcome too!